Calgary lawyer Aman Sran has seen up close the barriers facing people who want to exercise their right to a peaceful death.Read more

-This is part one of Don's Journey.Read more
+This is the seventh and final entry of Don's Journey.Read more